owja/babel-css-inline-plugin/README.md

 const styles = "div{color:#333;display:flex;display:-webkit-flex}";
 ```

 ## Why?
-How to use?

 This plugin is created to inline CSS into WebComponents with a ShadowRoot.

 ```typescript
 import styles from "./my-component.css";